District receives grant to expand use of free online textbooks

 The grant money will be used to develop more low-cost print options or zero-textbook-cost courses, which use digital materials that are free to students.
 Textbook prices, which have risen more than 800% since 1978, can be a prohibitive cost for many students, who on average spend about $1,200 a year for textbooks.

 “The cost of buying textbooks can often be more than our students are paying to take classes at our colleges,” said Carlos O. Cortez, chancellor of the San Diego Community College District.
 “Offering more zero-textbook-cost classes is part of our district’s commitment to making sure all students have access to education.”

 Almost 5,500 classes with free or low-cost textbooks were offered at the district’s four colleges in fall 2020.
 About 1,900 faculty members are teaching such classes, with workshops and presentations being held to train additional faculty members.

 The grant will expand previous projects from faculty, staff, and the bookstore to create free and low-cost options for classes.
 In 2022-23 alone, SDCCD students were able to save over $3 million in educational costs.

 Mathematics currently has the most zero-textbook-cost courses, although numerous other areas, including psychology, business, history and English, offer such classes.
 In fall 2021, students in zero-textbook-cost classes had a 2% higher success rate than other classes.

-The SDCCD has submitted three new requests for fiscal year 2023 funding to Peters, Rep. Juan Vargas and Rep. Sarah Jacobs.
+The SDCCD has submitted three new requests for fiscal year 2023 funding to Peters, Rep. Juan Vargas and Rep. Sara Jacobs.
 The requests range from $1.2 million to $1.5 million and all have been advanced to the House Appropriations Committee.